 Employing your gifts to mature the body (Spiritual

-which is a spiritual substance best described as love, and love is produced by
+that is best described as love, and love is produced by

 even define it.
 We either have it or we don’t; it comes from God, and we are

-commanded to protect it above all else, because it has many enemies.
+commanded to protect it above all else, and it has many enemies.
 There are

 forces that want to kill our faith; the better we protect it, the better it

-shines in our hearts and the better it produces love, and the more potential
+shines in our heart and the better it produces love, and the more potential

 for unity in the body of Christ.
 This is the ministry of the people, and the